lemmingapex/ProjectEuler/README.md

 # ProjectEuler

-My work for some of the problems on [Project Euler](http://projecteuler.net/problems)
+My thoughts and work for some [Project Euler](http://projecteuler.net/problems) problems